1. pl

 • reading technical drawings,

-• the basics of machining,
+• basics of machining,

 • geometry and coordinate systems,